Sarah Selwyn: Life in New Zealand

 In 1848, the Selwyns sent their seven-year-old son William, and then in 1853 ten-year-old John, to England to attend school at Eton College and Trinity College, Cambridge.
 Meanwhile, the Bishop's mission to Melanesia had more fully developed and the Melanesian Mission was founded in 1849.
 Sarah Selwyn supported this work as a teacher herself during her travels to the various islands with her husband.
 At Norfolk Island she was presented with a surf board her students had made.

 By August 1850, Sarah's cousin Caroline Abraham had migrated to Auckland with her new husband the Rev. Charles Abraham who became the Master of the English department of St John's College.
 While the Abrahams lived there, the college campus expanded.
 The panorama drawn by Caroline Abraham sometime in 1851 shows that the campus included: a printing office; a wash house; the Bishop's house (a two-storied stone building); English school; dining hall; a kitchen; the Māori adult school (a two-storey building which included the weaving room and a surgery); St John's College Chapel with a belfry on its gabled roof; two school buildings; the stables as an outbuilding to the tall half-timbered weaver's house; and, a well near two more houses and the carpenter's shop.

 Margaret Frances Selwyn was born at St John's College on 5 February 1850.
 She died after a few months old while her father was overseas.
 When he returned, she was buried on 25 February 1851 in the St John's College graveyard.

-Caroline Abraham wrote that "Sasa" (her nickname for her cousin Sarah Selwyn) "used to shut herself up in her room & come out only to slave away at some drudgry, or some teaching work, & look distressed & one dared not notice it, least she shd. put on a forced cheerfulness."
+Caroline Abraham wrote that "Sasa" (her nickname for her cousin Sarah Selwyn) "used to shut herself up in her room & come out only to slave away at some drudgery, or some teaching work, & look distressed & one dared not notice it, least she shd. put on a forced cheerfulness."

 Sarah and George Selwyn visited England in 1854 to give updates on their work in New Zealand and recruit funders as well as more missionaries.
 They were invited to Windsor where they dined with Queen Victoria.

 In December 1858 Mary Ann Martin and her husband William (who had resigned from the position of chief justice) came to stay at the college.
 Mary helped Sarah teach the children there and at St Stephens.
 The three women were close friends and helped each other in their various endeavours.
 They came to be called "The Three Graces" in colonial social circles.